The 5 best plantar fasciitis treatments you can do at home

 Monitor how your foot responds to different activities over 24 hours to assess the pain response.

-Sometimes you can feel comfortable while doing an activity.
-But later that day, your foot hurts, or your pain flares up the following day.
+Sometimes, you can feel comfortable while doing an activity, but your pain flares up later that day or the next day.

 Usually, you can be confident an activity is safe to do if:

-- You feel only slight discomfort during the action; and
+- You feel only slight discomfort while doing it; and

 - Pain does not increase later that day or the following day.